GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 ---
-title: Location (Spatial) Data and Geographical InformationSystems (GIS)for Devs
+title: Location Data and Geographical Information Systems GIS for Devs
 date: 2024-01-13
 tags:
   - post
   - featured
   - history
   - throwback-thursdays
-image: /images/covers/02_GIS-Spatial-Location-Data-For-Devs_Cover_1200x630/png
+image: /images/covers/02_GIS-Spatial-Location-Data-For-Devs_Cover_1200x630.png
 imageAlt: Text says Location (Spatial) Data and Geographical InformationSystems (GIS)for Devs.
 Rectangular graphic with blue background with white text.
 There's a graphic of a map with 3 location icons.
 The largest is red.
 The one in the front is orange.
 The location icon in the back is green.
 There's a thick white border around the graphic.
 description: Here's some information and links for developers to learn more about spatial (location) data, spatial data analysis, and geographical information systems (GIS).
 I have a background in GIS and geomatics (the collection, analysis, and interpretation of data relating to the earth's surface).
 There's a lot of similarities between how large geographic data sets are analyzed and large Artificial Intelligence databases like LlamaIndex work.
 layout: ../../layouts/BlogPostLayout.astro
-category: tech-history
+category: ai
 draft: "false"
 ---
 **Draft: Almost Finished**

 A recent [LinkedIn repost](https://www.linkedin.com/posts/elizabethmccready_save-the-date-march-1-2024-arcmap-is-activity-7151286657097388032-JU2h?utm_source=share&utm_medium=member_desktop) of mine has gone a wee bit viral with over 4,000 views in a day.
-The original post by [Juliana McMillan-Wilhoit](https://www.linkedin.com/in/julianamapper/overlay/about-this-profile/)was a comment on the end of ArcMap - a Geographical Information Systems (GIS) software by ESRI that has been around since 1999.
+The original post by [Juliana McMillan-Wilhoit](https://www.linkedin.com/in/julianamapper/overlay/about-this-profile/) was a comment on the end of ArcMap - a Geographical Information Systems (GIS) software by ESRI that has been around since 1999.
 My take on it was to share the similarities between artificial intelligence databases and what know from years of geomatics, GIS, and spatial data analysis - and to write alt text for the really awesome graphic.

 I've also seen several threads on TorontoJS Slack asking for help finding location data sets and dealing with spatial data analysis for Javascript applications.
 While I share some quick links, a Slack thread isn't detailed enough to give all the information and resources I'm sharing here.